mathebuddy/smoke/README.md

 - note that the test instance shows solutions and all individual levels on the start page for debugging purposes.

 ## Known bugs / limitations / design issues
-- bullet points in itemize lists are vertically too high
 - repeat-exercise button must draw instances that are distinct to prior ones
 - keyboard input field: if the input is longer than the field, things become strange..
 - leaving the current unit vanishes all progress